-Management consultant Kara Penn argues that there's a "right" way to fail, and that entrepreneurs can find greater, faster success if they simply embrace failure as a teacher rather than an obstacle to overcome.
-In their new book, "Fail Better: Design Smart Mistakes and Succeed Sooner" (HBR Press, 2014), Penn and her co-author, Anjali Sastry, actually encourage entrepreneurs to craft failures that can help them drive progress, professional development and innovation.
+Management consultant Kara Penn argues that entrepreneurs can find greater, faster success if they simply embrace failure as a teacher rather than as an obstacle to overcome.
+In their book, "Fail Better: Design Smart Mistakes and Succeed Sooner" (HBR Press, 2014), Penn and her co-author, Anjali Sastry, actually encourage entrepreneurs to craft failures that can help them drive progress, professional development and innovation.

-Penn and Sastry outline a three-step method to help entrepreneurs and business leaders harness the benefits of failure, and put their companies on the path to success through their mistakes.
+In their book, Penn and Sastry outline a three-step method to help entrepreneurs and business leaders harness the benefits of failure and use their mistakes to put their companies on the path to success.

 Build and refine.
-Focus on information-rich activities early on in the project so you can test critical assumptions and get important data in ways that allow you to shift directions as needed before it's too late, Penn said.
-By doing this, you can improve upon a particular approach or idea throughout the course of the project instead of committing to a monolithic, one-off execution attempt.
-It also enables a learning environment that allows creative ideas to be explored with a safety net in place.
-That safety net comes from intention, planning, collecting and using data, and managing time frames.
+To get important data in ways that allow you to shift directions as needed, focus on information-rich activities early on in the project so that you can test critical assumptions before it's too late, Penn said.
+By doing this, you can improve upon a particular approach or idea throughout the course of the project.
+This approach also enables a learning environment in which creative ideas can be explored with a safety net in place, and that safety net comes from intention, planning, collecting and using data, and managing time frames.